Before You Spend More On Marketing

 The goal is to create your Trust Baseline: a clear picture of where trust is already strong, where it is hidden, and what needs to be made more visible.

 A marketing audit usually looks at channels, performance, content and campaign activity.
-A Trust Diagnosis looks at whether prospects can see enough credibility to make a confident decision.
+A Trust Diagnostic looks at whether prospects can see enough credibility to make a confident decision.

 It focuses on questions such as: